BestTimesToVisit.com Logo

 Sunrise Over the Old City from the Mount of Olives

-Witness the ancient stones of Jerusalem awaken in a symphony of light from the Mount of Olives.
-This iconic vantage point offers a breathtaking panorama, especially as the first rays of sun paint the Dome of the Rock in hues of gold and rose.
-Arrive before dawn to secure a prime spot and soak in the spiritual atmosphere before the crowds gather.
+Witness the ancient stones of Jerusalem's Old City awaken in a symphony of light from the Mount of Olives.
+Arrive before dawn to find a quiet spot and watch as the sun paints the Dome of the Rock and the Church of the Holy Sepulchre in hues of gold and rose, a truly spiritual start to any day.

-Dive headfirst into the vibrant chaos of Mahane Yehuda Market, Jerusalem's bustling heart.
-Sample fragrant spices, freshly baked challah, sweet halva, and savory borekas from countless stalls.
-For an authentic experience, try a 'knafeh' from a local vendor in the evening when the market transforms into a lively hub with music and food stalls.
+Dive headfirst into the vibrant chaos of Mahane Yehuda Market, Jerusalem's bustling 'shuk'.
+Sample fragrant spices, freshly baked challah, sweet halva, and savory borekas from countless stalls, and don't miss the chance to enjoy a leisurely lunch at one of the market's hidden restaurants tucked away in its alleys.

 Exploring the Western Wall Tunnels

-Venture beneath the surface to uncover the hidden history of the Western Wall by exploring its ancient tunnels.
-This guided tour reveals the monumental scale of Herod's Temple complex, offering a profound connection to millennia of Jewish history.
-Booking in advance is essential, and consider a tour during the quieter weekday mornings for a more intimate experience.
+Descend beneath the bustling plaza to uncover the hidden history of the Western Wall.
+Guided tours take you through ancient passageways, revealing the monumental scale of Herod's Temple Mount and offering a profound connection to millennia of Jewish history, often feeling like stepping back in time.

 See all 8 things to do →